pmbrull/pmbrull-github-io-archive/_posts/Big-Data-Management/2018-06-10-map-reduce-I.md

 ![examplereduce2]({{ "/assets/images/bigdatamanagement/reduce2.png" | absolute_url }})

 I need to specify the department as key and count the length of the array in the reduce.

+## Benefits

+1. Progamming simple model.
+2. Does not assume any data structure, we are free to play around.
+3. Scalable: distribution and parallelism has no effect in the code.
+4. Tries to execute the map localy (query shipping vs. data shipping).
+5. Balances worload (but never further than what the built HDFS allows for).
+6. Provides fault tolerance: If a chunk of data fails in the execution, we just need to execute that chunk again, the other chunks are saved in disk.